 We currently occupy approximately 23,000 square feet of office and laboratory space in Bedford, Massachusetts, under a lease that expires in 2021.
 The Bedford facility can accommodate at least 75 full-time employees.
-We have also signed a lease for an additional 2,485 square feet of office space in Cambridge, Massachusetts that expires in 2022, and we occupied this space in May 2019.
+We have also signed a lease for an additional 2,485 square feet of office space in Cambridge, Massachusetts that expires in 2022, and we expect to occupy this space in the first half of 2019.
 The Cambridge office can accommodate at least 14 full-time employees.
 We believe that our facilities suffice to meet our current and near-term needs and that suitable additional space will be available as and when needed.